garethrowell/climate-learning/README.md

 # climate-learning

 This is a place to develop ideas, designs and machine learning models to study climate change.

+# reference information
 The project utilizes the landscape dynamics resources from the National Park Service (NRSS I&M Division).
 Further information about the landscape dynamics program and monitoring environmental setting for National Park Service units can be found here:

 https://irma.nps.gov/DataStore/Reference/Profile/2258457